 Questionnaires and Instruments

 In order to generate versatile research data that can tie in with other data, we drew on a wide set of theoretical approaches when selecting and developing instruments for Nacaps – including e.g. general sociological action theories, socio-cognitive models of choices of professional careers, labour market theory approaches, identity theory and socialisation theory approaches, and network theories.

-The individual survey waves will focus on current topics at that time
+The individual survey waves focus on current topics at that time.

 On the one hand, the questions and survey items are oriented on established instruments whose informative value has already been proved in other studies.
 This also ensures that the data can also be related to reference data in other studies, to answer such questions as how far employment conditions and prospects of doctorate holders differ from those of non-doctorate holders, for example.
 The Nacaps team also develops and tests its own scales and items, however.

 To ensure the integrity of the questionnaire development process, Nacaps is in steady contact with the national and international expert community, hosts and attends workshops and bilateral discussions, and has conducted cognitive and quantitative pre-tests of the instruments.

 The survey is carried out in the form of an online survey with ZOFAR, DZHW’s unique survey system, and the survey data is stored on DZHW‘s own servers.

 What is the purpose of a full population survey of doctorate holders?

 The aim of the full population survey is to enable us to provide timely statements about the subsequent career paths of doctorate holders and to gain representative data for a cohort of doctorate holders.
 These data give us a reference point that can be compared to official statistics for monitoring on the topic of early career researchers.
 This survey also brings people into the panel study who were previously not included in the doctoral candidates survey, for example in the case of those who completed a doctorate in less than a year.